Megarev/olcPGEX_TextEnterer/README.md

 	}
 };
 ```
-You can also manually move the text boxes using the mouse, enable is_mouse_move flag in OnUserCreate()
+You can also manually move the text boxes using the mouse, just add this function in OnUserCreate
 ```cpp
 box.SetMouseMovement(true);
 ```